 THE YEAR OF THE PIG

-Chinese New Year is coming up on February 5th 2019 and it is going to be the year of pig.
-Yeah…that’s where the inspiration is from 😉 I used my How to Make Soft Fluffy Asian Steamed Buns Every Time recipe and sweetened it more as I did not put any sweet filling inside.
+Chinese New Year is coming up on and it is going to be the year of pig.
+Yeah…that’s where the inspiration is from 😉 I used my Soft and fluffy Chinese Steamed Buns recipe and sweetened it more as I did not put any sweet filling inside.
 These piggies are just basic lightly sweetened (sweeter than plain steamed buns) steamed buns.
 They are so fun to make though.
 Opening the lid of the steamer to reveal all these cute little pink piggies inside just melts my heart

 But, Chinese New Year or not..these piggy steamed buns are good anytime of the year.
 My son said “Mama, I want these piggies for my birthday next year”.
 I said “Piggy steamed buns for birthday?
 Are you sure?”
 He was like “Why not?
 Asian people eat steamed buns and we are Asian”.
 LOL!
 I couldn’t stop cracking up when I heard that!
 I’m sure he will change his mind again when something new comes up 😉